Load speed can make or break a website

 One analysis of 5 million desktop and mobile pages found that the average time it takes to fully load a webpage is 10.3 seconds on desktop, and 27.3 seconds on mobile.

 But it’s important to optimize your mobile page speeds as much as possible, because it’s still the preferred method of browsing.
-Indeed, mobile minutes accounted for 77% of online time in the US in 2019.
+As of August 2020, in the United States, mobile minutes accounted for 79% of online time.

 How does mobile compare to desktop browsing?